zeroarst/dependency-updates-commenter/README.md

 # Install

-Make sure you have gradlePluginPortal repository in `Setting.gradle` or `Setting.gradle.kts`.
+Make sure you have gradlePluginPortal repository in `setting.gradle` or `setting.gradle.kts`.

 ```kotlin
 pluginManagement {